xenanetworks/open-automation-core/docs/source/index.rst

 Xena OpenAutomation Core Documentation
 ======================================

-Xena OpenAutomation (XOA) Core is a framework for executing Xena automated test suites and managing Xena Xena's physical and virtual Traffic Generation and Analysis (:term:`TGA`) testers.
+Xena OpenAutomation Core (:term:`XOA` Core) is a framework for executing Xena automated test suites and managing Xena Xena's physical and virtual Traffic Generation and Analysis (:term:`TGA`) testers.

 The *Xena OpenAutomation Core Documentation* describes the basic architecture and how to run Xena's automated test suites.